- Home

 2-1-1 is the national abbreviated dialing code for free access to health and human services information and referral.
 2-1-1 is a free, universally recognizable number that makes a critical connection between individuals and families seeking services or volunteer opportunities and the appropriate community-based organizations and government agencies.

 Have an issue or concern?
-State Rep. Whelan is available the 3rd Friday of the month from 9 am to 10 am at the Senior Center to meet with constituents and offer assistance.
-If you'd like an appointment, contact Rebecca Hamlin, call 774-212-7291, or stop in.
+State Rep. Chris Flanagan is available the 4th Friday of the month from 10am - Noon at the Senior Center to meet with constituents and offer assistance.
+If you'd like an appointment, call the office, or stop in.

 Suicide Prevention Lifeline